glucee/bno055_platformio/README.md

 1. You could connect BNO055 to the MCU according to [this website](https://learn.adafruit.com/adafruit-bno055-absolute-orientation-sensor/overview)

-2. You need to install [platformio](https://platformio.org/) before using it.
+2. You need to install [platformio](https://platformio.org/) before using the code.
 However, it is easier to change the code to compatiable with Arduino IDE

 3. You can use:
 ```